huwprosser/huwprosser/README.md

 - 🤖 Building AI sidekicks at [Carter](https://carterlabs.ai)

-- 🔨 "You may know me as the guy building JARVIS from Iron Man IRL on [TikTok](https://tiktok.com/@huwprosser)"
+- 🔨 "You may know me as the guy building JARVIS from Iron Man IRL on [TikTok](https://tiktok.com/@huwprosser)" 80m+ views, 1m+ followers

 ## Here are some things I built for you.
 All these projects are open source because I love building stuff.